 Review: THE ADJUSTMENT BUREAU – This Film Needs Some Adjusting

-The work of celebrated sci-fi novelist Philip K. Dick has enjoyed a storied relationship with the world of cinema to…
+[rating: 2.5] The work of celebrated sci-fi novelist Philip K. Dick has enjoyed a storied relationship with the world of…

 The work of celebrated sci-fi novelist Philip K. Dick has enjoyed a storied relationship with the world of cinema to say the least, having bred classic works in their own right such as Blade Runner, Total Recall and Minority Report, while also bestowing upon audiences the divisive A Scanner Darkly and Paycheck, as well as the undeniable stinkers Screamers and Next.